electrode-io/electrode-native/docs/platform-parts/cauldron/structure.md

 The configuration also shows the different objects stored in the cauldron--level by level.

-* A config object (optional) and a nativeApps array
+* A config object (optional) and a nativeApps array.
+To find more about how to set `androidConfig` [visit here]( ../container/container-integration.md)

 * The `nativeapps` array contains the data of all mobile applications that are part of the cauldron.
 A cauldron can store multiple mobile applications, however it is not recommended--instead, we recommend that you use one cauldron per mobile application.
 It can also be a good idea to go even more granular and have one Cauldron per native application platform (i.e `MyWeatherApp Android` / `MyWeatherApp iOS`)